evolution-cms/docs/en/02_Develop/02_API/01_addEventListener.md

-###Добавить обработчик события для плагина
+###Add an event handler for the plugin

-Замечание: используется только для текущего цикла выполнения.
+Note: This is used only for the current execution cycle.

 string addEventListener(string $evtName, string $pluginName);

-$evtName - наименование события
+$evtName - event name
-$pluginName - название плагина
+$pluginName - name of the plugin